kaltura-vpaas/webcasting-integration/README.md

 ### Retrieving Metadata Profiles

-The auto-generated profiles are created with `system_name` `KMS_KWEBCAST2` and `KMS_EVENTS3`.
-In order to use these profiles, you'll need the specific instances found in your account, so we'll use the [metadataProfile.list](https://developer.kaltura.com/console/service/metadataProfile/action/list) API to filter on the name and get the respective profile IDs.
+The auto-generated profiles are created with the names `KMS_KWEBCAST2` and `KMS_EVENTS3`.
+In order to use these profiles, you'll need the specific instances found in your account, so we'll use the [metadataProfile.list](https://developer.kaltura.com/console/service/metadataProfile/action/list) API to filter on the **systemName** and get the respective profile IDs.

 ```python
 filter = KalturaMetadataProfileFilter()